-With a modern 180 berth floating marina, NCYC’s facilities are world-class.
+A modern 180 berth floating marina, NCYC’s facilities are world-class.
 In addition to long term berths, NCYC caters for short term visitors wanting to berth at NCYC overnight, for a few days or indefinitely.
-With power and water provided to each berth (including limited 3 phase powered berths), easy parking, clean modern amenities and laundrette and close proximity to shops and transport, NCYC is a great place to drop into for fuel, food and water on your way up and down the coast.
+With power and water provided to each berth (including limited 3 phase powered berths), car parking, clean modern amenities and laundrette, and close proximity to shops and transport, NCYC is a great place to drop in for fuel, food and water on your way up and down the coast.
 Come for a night and you may stop for a week – plenty of NCYC’s visitor do just this!

 Please see below for a map or NCYC’s marina and berthing documentation requirements.

 Newcastle Cruising Yacht Club’s floating marina provides:

 - A safe and secure deep water facility with casual berths available

 - 40 tonne boat lift that can take vessels up to 24m

 - Click HERE for downloadable Come to Newcastle flyer